Oluwasetemi/school_of_engineering_v4/slides.md

 ---
 hideInToc: true
 ---
+# Cont'd Code Explanation
 - &lt;source&gt;: Defines multiple sources for the video file in different formats (MP4 and WebM) for better compatibility.
 - Fallback text: "Your browser does not support the video element."
 This text will be displayed if the browser does not support the &lt;video&gt; element.

 ---

-# Advanced HTML API, Focusing, Details and Summary, Dialogs and Popovers

-#### Have you heard the word API somewhere?
-It means Application Programming Interface which make it easier for different software systems to communicate with each other.
-Let's say API is like a waiter at a restaurant, taking requests and bringing back what you need, allowing different software systems to talk to each other easily and efficiently.

----

-# Now let's breeze into Advanced HTML API
+# HTML API

 For us to access and manipulate documents we need the DOM(Document Object Model) and this is also an example of API.
 The DOM is the tree of all the nodes in the document.
 Some nodes can have children, others can't.
 The tree includes elements, along with their attributes, and text nodes.

 The browser provides numerous APIs providing natively supported methods, events, and property querying and updating.
 Element nodes contain information about all the attributes set on the element.
 You can use HTML interfaces to access information about an element's attributes.
 For example, we can use <kbd>HTMLImageElement.alt</kbd> get the alt attributes of all the images: